 This article was originally published April 20th, 2016.
-It was updated to prepare for PAX East 2017.
+It has been updated to prepare for PAX East 2018.

 PAX East is how Sprites and Dice got started.
 Jon and I were finishing up the Saturday night concerts, and we had been talking all day about how great it to be in an overwhelmingly fun and positive environment.
 These conventions host more than 60,000 people, and when you realize they are all coming together in the name of having fun, it can be a pretty phenomenal realization.